sabirdvd/BLIP_image_caption_demo/README.md

-please refer to the original work for main information
+Please refer to the original work for main information

 ```
 https://github.com/salesforce/BLIP